byrne365/portfolio_project/README.md

 #Viewing the page

-The page is `responsive` and `dynamic`, which means you have a few options of how to view the page.
+The page is `responsive` and `dynamic`, which means you have a few options of how to view the page.The page also has`modals` and links embedded within the page.
 To view `index.html` simply *right* click on `index.html` and then click on *open with* and select the `Chrome` web browser option to open.
 Once the file is open in `Chrome` you will be viewing the file in its default setting which is _desktop/laptop_ mode and with the viewport settings set to _laptop/desktop_.